hschwaiger-usgs/volcano-ash3d/README.md

 Ash3d can write output products directly at run-time in a number of different formats, including ERSI ASCII, binary, kml/kmz.
 Alternatively, it can also write a netcdf file which contains all the information of these output products along with 3-D variables for transient concentrations.
-If this netcdf file is written, the post-processing tool `Ash3d_PostProc`.

-This tool can be used to write ASCII, binary, kml, shapefiles, or png images of output variables.
+If this netcdf file is written, the post-processing tool `Ash3d_PostProc`, can be used to write ASCII, binary, kml, shapefiles, or png images of output variables.

 To compile this tool, make sure the makefile variables `USEPLPLOT` and `USEDISLIN` match your system and that the paths of the include directories and libraries are correct